My life was saved by cancer research. I'm fundraising and riding, running, hiking, walking across Canada so others will be saved like I was.

 At a time when we are celebrating the sacrifices of front-line health care workers battling to keep us healthy, Covid-19 has meant that countless cancer fundraisers both large and small have been cancelled.

 Cancer doesn’t care about lockdowns and physical distancing restrictions, and your support is the absolute lifeblood of dozens of programs that the Alberta Cancer Foundation invests in to ensure that Albertans facing cancer have a fighting chance.

-On April 12th, 2020, the 40th anniversary of Terry Fox's Marathon of Hope, I began a commitment to cover 8,000 kms cycling, running, swimming, paddling and walking, the distance across Canada, to fundraise for cancer research.
+On April 12th, 2020, the 40th anniversary of Terry Fox's Marathon of Hope, I began a commitment to cover the distance across Canada in under a year...cycling, running, swimming, paddling, hiking and walking to fundraise for cancer research.
 I chose to raise $10,000 this year because that is the cost to enroll a cancer patient in a clinical trial.